 Water can be a very dangerous element on the road for a motorcycle if a motorcyclist doesn’t know how to handle it.
 Many riders are under the misconception that their ride is not prone to hydroplaning because it only has two wheels and is much lighter than a car.
 This is indeed a myth.

-Hydroplaning (also known as aquaplaning) is a phenomenon when a layer of water remains between the road and the tire.
+Hydroplaning (also known as aquaplaning) is a phenomenon where a layer of water remains between the road and the tire.
 This leads to loss of traction between the road and the tire which ultimately results in loss of control.

 All the functions of a motorcycle that have to do with controlling and directing the motorcycle all depend on the friction between the road and the two tires.
 Motorcycle tire treads are designed to channel water that comes between it and the road to keep that needed friction and control the bike needs.
 If a motorcycle and it’s tires encounter more water than it can dissipate, hydroplaning occurs.